midibox/mios32/apps/mios32_test/app_lcd/sed1520/README.txt

 $Id$

-Demo application for up to 8 SSD1306 OLEDs
+Demo application for SED1520 based GLCDs
 ===============================================================================
 Copyright (C) 2011 Thorsten Klose (tk@midibox.org)
 Licensed for personal non-commercial use only.